-Time is running out for students to finalize their college application essays.
-With the January 1 deadline looming, students are feeling the stress.
+As each week crawls closer to the January 1 college essay deadline, those students who have not yet begun the process are feeling the stress.
 And as a professional essay editor, I’m in crunch mode too, helping students avoid the common mistakes I see over and over again.
 These mistakes prevent essays from delivering powerful and impactful personal statements that can sometimes help tip decisions during the admissions review.

 Now is the time for students to review, edit, review, and edit again.
 So I’d like to share four important questions I ask myself when reviewing and editing clients’ college essays: